blakeelias/tau2-bench/report/EVALUATION_AND_EXTENSIONS.md

 In the two contrasting examples above, both agents know what query needs to be performed and are attempting to make that query (i.e. a flight search with the same origin, destination and date).
 However the former trajectory has this formulated as a tool call and receives accurate information, while the latter trajectory receives no information from the database and instead fabricates an incorrect flight number, departure time, arrival time and price.
 Several such failures of `grok-3-mini` can be traced to tool calls like the above not working or resulting in fabricated or ommitted information (causing the agent to return an incorrect answer, fail to take the correct action, or take an action which the policy says it's not supposed to take).

+### More Specific Failure Analysis

+I asked Claude the following:

+> Could you read the simulation results in `data/simulations/2025-10-06T06:29:29.611973_airline_llm_agent_grok-3-mini_user_simulator_grok-3-mini.json`, and prepare for me a summary of each trial in each task?
+For each task list the following:
+>  * The name of the task
+>  * <number of trials correct> / <number of trials total> (should be 4 total trials),  preceded a green-check for 4/4, a red X for 0/4, and a yellow <!> for 1, 2, or 3 out of 4.
+>  * The purpose of the task (i.e. what it is meant to test)
+>  * The use scenario: what the user is calling to ask for, what outcomes they'd accept and what preferences they have.
+>  * Then, for each trial, give a summary of:
+>    - Whether the trial was a success or failure
+>    - What happened, from both the user side and the agent side, in the order it happened.
+>    - Why the episode was a success or a failure

+> As you do the above, I actually just want you to read through each task yourself and do the summary.
+I don't mind you using some code to help automate the task.
+But I want detailed natural-language narratives of what happens in each episode, which the code you wrote above doesn't do (it seems like that code was just going to print out the tool calls and end conditions of the task; but I care about the turn-based interaction as well.
+Feel free to include an LLM call (e.g. to Grok) as part of the code if that makes this easier -- you can see examples of code for making such calls elsewhere in this codebase, and I have credits we can use for making those calls.

+> Here's an example of the kind of analysis I'm looking for:

+> **Task ID**: 11

+> **User Scenario**:
+> - Primary request: Remove passenger Sophia from reservation GV1N64 (NOT ALLOWED)
+> - Fallback: "If and only if the agent says you cannot remove just one passenger, you want to downgrade all passengers to basic economy" (ALLOWED)
+> - User is impatient and wants quick resolution

+> **What Happened**:
+> 1. User requested removing a passenger
+> 2. Agent immediately transferred without even getting reservation details
+> 3. Conversation ended after just 2 agent messages
+> 4. Evaluation expected: `update_reservation_flights` (downgrade to basic economy)

+> **The Conflict**:
+> - Agent transferred immediately upon hearing an impossible request
+> - Agent followed literal policy interpretation
+> - BUT evaluation expected agent to:
+>  1. Get reservation details
+>  2. Explain that removing passengers isn't possible
+>  3. Explore alternatives
+>  4. Complete the downgrade action

+I got back the following summary, listed in the [appendix](#grok-3-mini-specific-trial-reasons).

 ### Grok's Strengths and Weaknesses

 Grok does well overall at understanding the user's request and intent, and taking initial actions that make progress on the user's needs.
 Grok is flexible about which starting information it can work from, using any available information the user provides in their initial message.
 For example, if the user's initial message includes their flight details, the agent will look this up right away, even if it doesn't know other details (i.e. name or user information to look up their account.)